LolyxMoon/Velocity/docs/README.md

 ### Welcome to VelocityBets

-VelocityBets is the **first on-chain prediction market for Four.meme tokens**, turning one of BNB Chain's most explosive trading ecosystems into an **investable, speculative market**.
+VelocityBets is the **first on-chain prediction market for Four.meme tokens** on BNB Chain.

-By creating **decentralized prediction markets** for high-momentum Four.meme tokens, we unlock access to a meta once reserved for trenches degens — bridging the gap between **memecoin speculation and structured betting markets**.
+By creating **decentralized prediction markets** for Four.meme tokens, we enable users to bet on specific market cap outcomes without holding the underlying tokens.

-For the first time, anyone can bet on the future of the hottest Four.meme launches without navigating complex DEXs, rug pulls, or timing the perfect entry.
-Simply predict the outcome and let the market decide.
+Simply predict whether a token will reach its target market cap before the deadline.
+If you're right, you win.
+All markets are resolved trustlessly via Tellor Oracle.